-Research in the ECE department falls the general areas of Acoustics and Signal Processing, Wireless Communications and Sensor Networks, Devices and Applied Electromagnetics.
+Research in the ECE department falls in the general areas of Acoustics and Signal Processing; Wireless Communications and Sensor Networks; and Devices and Applied Electromagnetics.
 A listing of the ECE faculty, and their specific research interests, are listed here.

 Students are required to successfully complete an approved program of study, satisfy the PhD Qualifying Requirements, pass the PhD Comprehensive Exam, and meet the PhD Dissertation and Oral Defense requirements.

 Successful completion of the doctoral program of study is indicated by a grade point average of 3.0 or better on a 4.0 grading scale with no more than two grades below B-.
 A minimum of 18 credits beyond the MS requirement or 48 credits beyond the BS is expected (exclusive of dissertation research).
 Although it is not necessary to obtain the MS degree before proceeding in the PhD program, the Graduate Academic and Research Skills components of the Ph.D.
 Qualifier can be met in the course of completing an MS at UMass Dartmouth.
 If a student enters with a BS or an MS from another institution he or she must explicitly meet the Ph.D.
 Qualifying requirements in one of the ways described below.